Can't Stomach GERD?

 More and more I hear patients say, “Doctor, can you do any thing about my acid reflux?
 My medical doctor wants to put me on an acid blocker.”
 Another common question is, “What do I do about my GERD, I have terrible bloat and a burning stomach that keeps me awake at night.”

 Honestly, it is one of the easiest problems to correct in 90% of patients.
-It astounds me that patients are willing to use expensive prescriptions that eventually do more harm to the digestive tract than good.
-This is because acid reflux is again one more functional problem that is not correctly understood by the medical establishment.
+It astounds me that patients are willing to use expensive prescriptions that eventually may harm to the digestive tract.
+This is because acid reflux is a both a mechanical and functional problem that is not easily understood.

 As early as the 1970’s, chiropractors understood that the cardiac sphincter, located in the diaphragm as a passageway for the esophagus leading into the stomach, could become lax, allowing the stomach to move upwards through that sphincter.
 If the top part of the stomach slips through the cardiac sphincter, acid will now flow into the esophagus, causing burning, belching and pain.